Faust (Guilty Gear): Design

 Faust's animations were intended to be comical and confuse opponents by contorting his body in "unnatural" ways.

-Originally intended to be 6 ft 6 in (199 cm) tall according to early previews of Guilty Gear, his height was adjusted to be significantly higher in the final, standing 9 ft 4 in (282 cm) tall.
+Originally intended to be tall according to early previews of Guilty Gear, his height was adjusted to be significantly higher in the final, standing tall.
 Despite his height, his standing animation keeps his body lower to the ground and was intended to seem "abnormal".
 While originally his outfit was more complex, incorporating bits such as white pants, it was simplified to fit how his animations affected his silhouette.
 As a result his outfit was designed to be light, but less fluttery, with a focus to make it visibly easier to fight with his weapon.
 His outfit consists of a pair of round glasses, a green shouldered robe with exposed thighs, shoes and socks, and black gloves.
 His outfit was meant to resemble a leotard, while belts were wrapped around his middle, wrists, and ankles, a feature Ishiwatari noted he was passionate about.

 While Faust retains Baldhead's stance and some of his movement, his outfit is changed significantly to a doctor's jacket with a suit and tie underneath.
 Large buttons permeate throughout the outfit, particularly over the emphasized shoulders of the jacket.
 A paper bag covers his head, with a single eyehole poked through for his right eye.
 Ishiwatari felt the singular hole gave the impression that it was hard to discern if Faust was "a good guy or a scary guy".
 Despite the bag, his animations were designed to allow the bag to emote either by exposing his face partially or altering its shape or the look of the eyehole.
 This design for Faust persisted until his full redesign in Strive with minor alterations, such as the addition of large red crosses strapped to his arms in Guilty Gear Xrd.